Markowa

 Markowa is a village in Łańcut County, Subcarpathian Voivodeship, in south-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Markowa.
-It lies approximately 8 km south-east of Łańcut and 22 km east of the regional capital Rzeszów.

 History

 The village was founded in the 14th century by the Polish noble family of Pilecki, and was settled by the descendants of German colonists, who called it Markhof.
 The Pileckis also founded a Catholic parish in the village.